-- 1) Divide direct HOME subsidy by the sum of the direct HOME subsidy and the homebuyer's investment, - 2) Multiply by the net proceeds to calculate the amount of HOME investment to return,

-Direct HOME Subsidy X Net Proceeds = HOME Recapture Direct HOME Subsidy + Homebuyer Investment

-To calculate the amount of net proceeds (or shared appreciation) available to the homebuyer:

-1) Divide the homebuyer's investment by the sum of the direct HOME subsidy and the homebuyer's investment,

-2) Multiply by the net proceeds to calculate the amount of homebuyer investment to return to the homebuyer.

-Homebuyer Investment X Net Proceeds = Amount to Homebuyer Direct HOME Subsidy + Homebuyer Investment

-Written Agreements - NeighborWorks Great Falls executes a set of HOME written agreements that accurately reflects the recapture provisions with the homebuyer at the time of sale.
-These detailed written agreements, including an Occupancy Agreement, HOME rider to the Deed of Trust, and Deed Restriction Agreement, ensure that all parties are aware of the specific HOME requirements applicable to the unit (i.e., period or affordability, principal residency requirement, terms and

-City of Great Falls 2021 Annual Action Plan Page 44 of 47 conditions of either the resale or recapture requirement), and helps NeighborWorks and the City of Great Falls enforce those requirements.
+1) Divide direct HOME subsidy by the sum of the direct HOME subsidy and the homebuyer's investment, 2) Multiply by the net proceeds to calculate the amount of HOME investment to return, Direct HOME Subsidy X Net Proceeds = HOME Recapture Direct HOME Subsidy + Homebuyer Investment To calculate the amount of net proceeds (or shared appreciation) available to the homebuyer: 1) inv Divide the homebuyer's investment by the sum of the direct HOME subsidy and the homebuyer's estment, • Multiply by the net proceeds to calculate the amount of homebuyer investment to return to the mebuyer.
+Homebuyer Investment X Net Proceeds = Amount to Homebuyer Direct HOME Subsidy + Homebuyer Investment Written Agreements - NeighborWorks Great Falls executes a set of HOME written agreements that accurately reflects the recapture provisions with the homebuyer at the time of sale.
+These detailed written agreements including an Occupancy Agreement, HOME rider to the Deed of Trust, and accurately reflects the recapture provisions with the homebuyer at the time of sale.
+These detailed written agreements, including an Occupancy Agreement, HOME rider to the Deed of Trust, and Deed Restriction Agreement, ensure that all parties are aware of the specific HOME requirements applicable to the unit (i.e., period or affordability, principal residency requirement, terms and conditions of either the resale or recapture requirement), and helps NeighborWorks and the City of Great Falls enforce those requirements.
 When revisions to the recapture provisions in the City of Great Falls Annual Action Plan are submitted, homebuyer written HOME agreements are modified to reflect any changes.
 The written agreement creates a legal obligation for the City of Great Falls, NeighborWorks and the homebuyer.
 The HOME written agreements are separate legal documents from any loan instrument and comply with the requirements of §92.504(c)(5) of the HOME rule.